 1. Expand the

-files are shown by the black highlight in the example below (in this case for
+specific files are shown by the black highlight in the example below (in this

-files for your chosen target (processor) to the root folder of your build
+for your chosen target (processor) to the root folder of your build system

 An interesting article describing this functionality is available at

 gestures in WEC7 are further described here http://msdn.microsoft.com/en-us/library/ee499124.aspx and